-What should I expect to happen?-

 A health history intake

 Pre-arrival confirmation & wellness check, sent 2-hours before your appointment

 In-person, Consent to touch sensitive areas of the body document

-Cody's treatment process for both osteopathic manual practice and registered massage therapy offer a similar experience.
+Cody's treatment process for both osteopathic manual practice:

 Before you arrive for your initial treatment, you should be expecting to fill out some online documentation: